NotnHeavy/SourceMod-Type-Collection/README.md

 At the very least, you'll need [Scags' SM-Memory Extension](https://github.com/Scags/SM-Memory).

 ## Includes present:
-In order to use the majority of these includes, you will have to include "SMTCHeader.inc" before all these includes, then "SMTC.inc" at the end of SMTC includes, and then call `SMTC_Initialize()` in `OnPluginStart()`.
+In order to use the majority of these includes, you will have to include "SMTCHeader.inc" before all these includes, then "SMTC.inc" at the end of SMTC includes, and then call `SMTC_Initialize()` in `OnMapStart()`.
 Includes marked with (w/o) do not require "SMTCHeader.inc" and "SMTC.inc".
 - SMTCHeader.inc: By default you will not need this, however some headers will require or take advantage of this.
 Whether a header uses this will be mentioned in its section.
 This header introduces a couple of globals - enginetrace being a notable one with a few tracing functions - that may be accessed by the headers requiring this header in particular.
 This header must be included at the top, above all other SMTC header.
 This also includes a methodmap mimicking a pointer, with a few associated methods.
 If you include this header, you will also need "SMTC.inc".
 - SMTC.inc: This header must be placed as the last header, below all other SMTC headers.
 This contains a function called `SMTC_Initialize()` which is used to initialize the globals specified in "SMTC.inc", alongside calling functions inside other headers that may have their own initialization processes.
 If you include this header, you will also need "SMTCHeader.inc".
 - Vector.inc: A 3D vector.
 No more of "float buffer[3]" all over the place.
 There are multiple ways of instantiating vector objects. `Vector.Malloc()` will dynamically allocate the vector and you are responsible for freeing it afterwards - only use this for long-lasting vectors. `Vector.StackAlloc()` must be used with `STACK_GETRETURN()` and allocates a vector onto the stack frame, using arrays behind the scenes.
 Use this similarly to how you declare any typical variables, however the code for this will be slightly more ugly. `Vector.Accumulator()` should only be used in functions which return a temporary vector object. `Vector.Cache()` should be used for working with multiple temporary vector objects at once, such as with arithmetic operations.